m0tive/pddds.com/_posts/2016-02-13-autumn-playlist.md

 ---
+summary: Autumn 2015 with Aereogramme, Iron & Wine, The Books, and many more
 ---

 I've been organising my music on Spotify I enjoy listening to into 3-month lists of songs.
 These are the songs I liked enough to save, in the order I saved them.
 Most recent saved at the top.